12.7% of all sick days taken in the UK can be attributed to mental health conditions, according to Mental Health Foundation.

 Just as you have a dedicated first aider in your business it’s a great idea to have staff who are trained in spotting the signs of depression.
-Mental Health First Aid (England), launched by the Department for Health in 2007 with the aim of improving national awareness of mental health, has extensive experience in delivering mental health first aid courses.
+Mental Health First Aid (England), launched their programme to train colleagues to support others across a variety of mental health issues.

 According to MHFA, mental health training should be part of a business’ overall first aid training programme and positive promotion of mental health must start at the top.
 If you have leaders and managers who support mental health, then you will be able to create and nurture a positive position around the issue.

 Developing a mental health toolkit will help your organisation action simple measures to deal with depression and mental health.
 It focuses around straight-forward direction and guidance, accompanied with easy signposting to the right services.

 Business in the Community (in partnership with Public Health England) published a mental health toolkit as a guide for your organisation.
 It’s a very easy-to-follow step-by-step guide to ensure you can create an effective and supportive mental health programme for your business.

 Supporting your team

 Talk therapy is a remedy for a reason.
 One of the most important steps you can take as an employer is to communicate with your staff at all levels, as people.
 Promote positive discussion around mental health and depression and let them know that it's okay to be not okay.

 Focus on the person not the problem and remember that we all react, behave and experience situations in different ways.
 It’s not always obvious.

 Practice resilience and become it’s loudest advocate, share tips, stories of failures and success but remember to respect their confidentiality.
 Create a personal action plan and let your workplace mental health guardians support staff who may be struggling.